 Skylum Luminar 4 – Luminar is fast becoming a rival to Lightroom Classic because of its image management library, RAW processing, and its wide array of editing tools and filters.
 Like Lightroom, Luminar also uses a library to browse, rate, and sort your images.
 Unlike Lightroom, Luminar has layers in its photo editing.
 Luminar is an application and plugin for Mac and PC.
 Learn more about Luminar here.

 Novice to Intermediate Photo Enthusiast

-Adobe Photoshop Elements is a great choice for the person who wants a combination of easy image management, excellent photo editing tools and creative photo projects like video slideshows and photo gifts.
-Adobe uses their Adobe Sensei artificial intelligence to automatically curate photos based on quality, facial ID and subjects.
+Adobe Photoshop Elements is a great choice for the person who wants a combination of easy image management, excellent photo editing tools, and creative photo projects like video slideshows and photo gifts.
+Adobe uses its Adobe Sensei artificial intelligence to automatically curate photos based on quality, facial ID, and subjects.
 It uses smart tags that are automatically applied to your photos, such as dogs, birthdays, beaches, and more.
-You can view and sort images by date, subject, places, people, events and other criteria.
+You can view and sort images by date, subject, place, people, events, and other criteria.
 Unlike Photoshop, which is priced on a monthly subscription plan, Photoshop Elements is a standalone product for about $99.
 Go to Adobe.

 To help defray my website operating costs I belong to several affiliate programs.
 In some instances, I may receive a small commission for products viewed or purchased via my referral.
 Opinions are solely my own and I try my best to write honest reviews and only recommend products I would use myself.